Guide

 vmsan create --no-netns

 Disabling network namespace isolation reduces security.
-VMs will share the host network namespace for iptables rules.
+VMs will share the host network namespace for firewall rules.

 Copyright © 2026